The MSR-Video to Text Dataset with Clean Annotations: Acknowledgments

-The authors would like to thank Han Liu, Huiran Yu for insightful discussions.
-The authors would also like to thank Tao Mei and Jun Xu who are the original authors of the MSR-VTT dataset for their generous support.
+The authors would like to thank Han Liu and Huiran Yu for insightful discussions.
 This work was supported by the National Natural Science Foundation of China under Grant 62061136001, Grant U19B2034 and Grant 61620106010, and by the deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- TRR 169/A6.